What is Field-Weighted Citation Impact (FWCI) and how can I use it?

 Platforms for FWCI

-FWCI is available in SciVal, Elsevier’s research analytics tool built on Scopus data.
-SciVal offers:
+FWCI is available in SciVal (Elsevier’s research analytics tool) built on Scopus data.
+SciVal provides:

-FWCI scores at the author, group, or institutional level
+• FWCI scores at the individual, group or institutional level

 FWCI values are also available at the article level within Scopus.
 While Scopus provides FWCI for individual outputs, SciVal offers more advanced features and visualisations for analysing trends and comparisons.